BrianFarnhill/AWSDeveloperEnvironment/README.md

 ```

 Next you must export an environment variable for the keypair name.
 This will be assigned to the
 EC2 instance that is created.
+If you do not provide a keypair you will not be able to SSH to
+this instance via a local install of VS Code (method 2 below), and you will only be able to use
+the web based version that is installed.

 ```
 export KEYPAIR_NAME="KeyPairName"